How to Do Baby Led Weaning at Daycare (When You’re A Working Mom)

 Baby led weaning can seem like a breeze, but what about when it comes to baby led weaning at daycare?

 Before committing to baby led weaning, just be sure you are comfortable with it.
-We’ve loved every second of it, but we could also watch my sister’s children all succeed with it.
-I also read this awesome book and keep it handy for any quick questions I have.
-It’s also nice to have this quick guide on hand.
+We’ve loved every second of it, but we could also watch my sister’s children all succeed with it before we tried it for our kids.

 If you’re not totally comfortable with the idea of BLW – you can always do a combination.
 Some purees and some real foods.

-Just be comfortable!
-If you’re a mess and stressed – it’s probably not for you.
+Overall, try to just be comfortable in the method you choose for feeding your baby!
+If you’re a mess and stressed – it’s probably not right for you.